Black Lice and Lice in Black Hair

 Head lice on people with blonde hair continue to have a lighter color.
 Lice at its darkest in blonde hair are usually tan to light brown.
 The tan color helps them to blend in well with light-colored hair.

-But for those with darker hair, lice become darker over time.
+For those with darker hair, lice become darker over time (because they are masters of disguise).
 For a person with black hair, adult head lice usually change dark grey to almost entirely black.
+Typically the darker your hair and skin color the darker the lice on your head will be.

 Lice are always darker after they have fed.
 What do they eat?
 Lice exclusively feed on human blood.
 Immediately after lice feed, their black stomach becomes larger, and their body becomes darker.
 Many head lice have a red hue to them shortly after feeding (see picture).